awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-templates.md

 1. For **Launch template name**, enter a descriptive name for the launch template\.

-1. For **Template version description**, provide a brief description of the launch template version\.
+1. For **Template version description**, provide a brief description of this version of the launch template\.

 1. To tag the launch template on creation, expand **Template tags**, choose **Add tag**, and then enter a tag key and value pair\.